shreekala-19/shreekala-19/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Shree.<br><br>I'm an aspiring web developer who loves to learn by building and sharing.<br>I run webdevwithshree.org — a chill spot where I blog about what I'm learning, share code, and try to make web development a little less scary for beginners.<br>Here on GitHub, you'll find my learning journey — from small projects to experiments and small wins I’m proud of.
+I'm Shreekala Pandey.<br><br>I'm an aspiring web developer who loves to learn by building and sharing.<br>I run webdevwithshree.org — a chill spot where I blog about what I'm learning, share code, and try to make web development a little less scary for beginners.<br>Here on GitHub, you'll find my learning journey — from small projects to experiments and small wins I’m proud of.
 I'm always trying to improve, explore new tools, and build things that work.<br><br>Thanks for stopping by!<br>

 ## 🏅My Google Developer Badges